Company Information - AIM Rule 26 Compliance

 The Board consists of 8 members, led by Jean-Jacques Murray, the Non-Executive Vice Chairman who on behalf of the Chairman, manages and provides leadership to the Board to ensure that it is effective in its task of setting and implementing the Company’s direction and strategy.

 There is one executive member of the Board - Paul Wood (Managing Director) - who develops and implements the Group’s strategy, manages performance and ensures the Board is informed about business matters.
-Andrew Phillips (Group Chief Financial Officer) who, provides financial reporting to the Board, maintains financial records and acts as business partner to the Managing Director, has been in his role since 2014 and attends all Board meetings but is not a member of the Board.
+The role of Group Chief Financial Officer which provides financial reporting to the Board, maintains financial records and acts as business partner to the Managing Director, is currently vacant and is being filled by other members of the senior management team.

 There are 7 Non-Executive Directors of which one, Andrew Kitchingman, is independent.
 The other non-executive directors – Jacques Gaston Murray, Jean-Jacques Murray, Jean-Pierre Murray, Marie-Claire Leon, Emmanuel Sebag and Xavier Mignolet – are all associated with EOI (the Company’s 86.25 % shareholder) and are not considered independent.